Studying at home

-Or you may prefer to dedicate a big chunk of time to get a piece of work over the line so you don’t have to worry about it later.
+Or you may prefer to dedicate a big chunk of time to get a piece of work over the line.
+You then won’t have to worry about it later.

-If you find something just isn’t sinking in or it’s really hard to find the right words for your assignment, make a note of it, and move on.
-You can always go back and edit later, but keeping yourself moving is a great way to maintain motivation.
+If you find something just isn’t sinking in or is really hard to find the right words for, make a note of it, and move on.
+You can always go back and edit later.
+But keeping yourself moving is a great way to maintain motivation.

 Different study approaches

 There are many different ways to approach studying.
-Switching it up by trying different ways can help you figure out what works best for you.
+Switching it up by trying different ones can help figure out what works best for you.
 Some study approaches are:

 - Reading over notes